yezkez10/tp/docs/DeveloperGuide.md

 #### Implementation

-The view available timeslots mechanism is facilitated by the `UniqueTimeslotList` class.
+The view available timeslots feature displays all available timeslots on the specific date.
+This mechanism is facilitated by the `UniqueTimeslotList` and `Timeslot` class.
 A `view` command input takes in a `date` and displays all available timeslots for that `date`.
-This is mainly used by users to identify available timeslots in an instant which they can use to book appointments on.
+This is mainly used by users to identify available timeslots instantly which they can use to book appointments on.

-After receiving the users input, the `ViewAvailableCommandParser` parses the given input to return a `ViewAvailableCommand` instance which will then be executed.
+Given below is an example usage scenario for `ViewAvailableCommand` and how view available timeslots mechanism behaves.

+Step 1.
+The user launches the application.
+Patients and appointments already exist in the database and shown on the indexed list.

+Step 2.
+The user executes `view /on 02-01-2024` command to view all available timeslots in the displayed list for 02 Jan 2024.
+The `ViewAvailableCommandParser` creates a `ViewAvailableCommand`.

+Step 3.
+The execution of the `ViewAvailableCommand` retrieves all available timeslots on 02 Jan 2024 in the Timeslots tab.

+Step 4.
+The methods `populateUnavailableTimeslot` and `addAvailableTimeslotsToModel` in the `ViewAvailableCommand` class are called.
+The available timeslots not in the appointment list is added to the `UniqueTimeslotList`.

+Step 5.
+The execution of the `ViewAvailableTimeslot` calls `Model#updateFilteredAvailableTimeslot` to update the new list of available timeslots in the Timeslots tab.

 **Note:** If the `date` provided is invalid (**non-existent** (eg 31-02-2024), or **passed** (eg 01-01-1900)), the command will fail.